markfairbanks/tidytable/README.md

 A few notes:

   - The main metric of interest is the time comparison of a tidyverse function vs. its equivalent tidytable function.
+      - Comparing times from separate functions won’t be very useful.
-For example, the `summarize()` tests were performed on different dataset from `case_when()`, so comparing times between separate functions won’t be very useful.
+        For example - the `summarize()` tests were performed on different dataset from `case_when()`.
   - `setDTthreads(1)` was used to ensure a fair comparison to the `tidyverse`.
   - `copy(dt)` was used when testing `dt_mutate()` to ensure a fair